afkus3r/odin-rock-paper-scissors/README.md

 ## Goal

 The main goal was to discover basic JavaScript and practice problem-solving skills.
+See complete assignment [here](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).

 ## Built with